jbaans/iothermostat/README.md

 # INSTALLATION INSTRUCTIONS

 You can download a pre-configured image or you can do everything yourself, see below.
 The pre-configured image is built  according to the complete manual installation instructions.
-Disk image is built for a 8GB SD card.

 ## Recipe for installing Raspberry Pi OS Lite and IOThermostat: